Plešivica wine region vineyards and rolling hills

 • Vineyard tours in comfortable weather

 The most atmospheric time to visit.
-Harvest activities in full swing, though visits often require appointments.
+Harvest is in full swing, though winery visits often require appointments.

 • Most authentic wine experience